homerclassic/exocore/_daily/Bonkler City.md

 Bunkler City Ratio.
 Bunkler City Maglev Trains.
 Bunkler City 3km Sewer System.

-im a member of the Bonkler City Council

-Bonkler City 100 Year good Forutne

 Being in Bonkler City makes me feel the same way I did the first time I really got to see a big city

 Will you visit Bonkler City one day